Huntario/RSSAnalyzer/README.md

 README.md
+X - completed
 GOALS
 X - 01.Must uses at least two APIs
 X - 02.Must use AJAX to pull data
-X - 03.Must utilize at least one new library or technology that we haven’t discussed
+X - 03.Must utilize new library or tech that we haven’t discussed
 04.Must have a polished frontend / UI
 X - 05.Must meet good quality coding standards (indentation, scoping, naming)
 X - 06.Must NOT use alerts, confirms, or prompts (look into modals!)
 X - 07.Must have some sort of repeating element (table, columns, etc)
 X - 08.Must use Bootstrap or Alternative CSS Framework
 X - 09.Must be Deployed (Heroku or Firebase)
-10.Must have User Input Validation
+x - 10.Must have User Input Validation
 Bonus
-X - 11.Utilize Firebase for Persistent Data Storage (Consider this basically a requirement).
+X - 11.Firebase/ Persistent Data Storage(basically a requirement).
 12.Mobile Responsive
-13.Use an alternative CSS framework like Material

-04.polish UI
-12.Mobile Responsive
-13.Use an alternative CSS framework like Material
+X - 13.Use an alternative CSS framework like Material

 AGENDA
-1. add space to insert own RSS link
-2. validate it is an RSS link
+1. make responsive (buttons)
+2. fix graph issue
 3. clean up code

-4. Look at UI options
+EXTRA
+1. Make table sortable by colum.

 1 #### RSS to JSON URL ####